AlgoMaster Logo

 Ashish Pratap Singh

-In the last chapter, we explored Association, the fundamental "uses-a" relationship that connects independent objects, like a doctor and their patients.
+In the last chapter, we explored Association, the fundamental "uses-a" relationship that connects independent objects.
 We learned that in an association, objects have their own lifecycles.

 But what happens when the relationship is a bit tighter?
 What if one class represents a "whole" and another represents a "part" of that whole?